Yousician: Reception

 Yousician was released in November 2014, to mostly positive reviews.
 Guitar World called it "modern technology's gift to music education" and in March 2015 it was featured as 'Editor's Choice' in the Apple iOS App Store.
 Critical voices usually do not question the product itself, but contrast it to the option of learning to play an instrument in private lessons.
-Voicesinc.org for example stated that "If you’re happy to learn from a digital screen, then it’s great, but if you want a lot more human interaction and demonstration, there may be some better options."
+Voicesinc.org for example stated that "If you're happy to learn from a digital screen, then it's great, but if you want a lot more human interaction and demonstration, there may be some better options."
 However, Yousician's CEO Chris Thür has said that using their app does not exclude in-person teaching, but may be used to supplement it.

-Yousician was one of Wired's top 100 European startups in 2012, and were also featured in The Sunday Times "World's Best Apps List 2012".
+Yousician was one of Wired's top 100 European startups in 2012, and was also featured in The Sunday Times "World's Best Apps List 2012".

 In June 2018, Yousician began what the company has called a "sunset of the song upload feature", which was completed with the October 2018 update 2.58 that removed all user-generated content from the app.
 The removal of user generated content sparked opposition among some vocal users online.
 Coincidence with introduction of what Yousician calls popular songs, licensed songs by well-known bands and artists, that was announced with the update 2.55 on 23 August 2018, led to speculation about the motives of the decision, however Yousician as a company has not elaborated on the reasons of their business move.

 In 2020, the International Academy of Digital Arts and Sciences granted Yousician a gold at Lovie Awards in Apps, Mobile & Voice: Education & Reference category.
 The same year, Yousician was nominated as the Digital Service of the Year by Software & E-Business of Finland.